-2.9 Announcement of numbers of relevant securities in issue Notes on Rule 2.9 D18

-1. Options to subscribe D18

-2. Treasury shares D18

-2.10 Irrevocable commitments and letters of intent Notes on Rule 2.10 D18
+Options to subscribe Treasury shares Irrevocable commitments and letters of intent Notes on Rule 2.10 Disclosure in firm offer announcement Method of disclosure Contents of announcement Letters of intent procured prior to the commencement of the offer period D18 D18 D18 D19 D19

-1. Disclosure in firm offer announcement D19
+Treasury shares Irrevocable commitments and letters of intent Notes on Rule 2.10 Disclosure in firm offer announcement Method of disclosure Contents of announcement Letters of intent procured prior to the D18 D19

-2. Method of disclosure D19
+Notes on Rule 2.10 1.
+Disclosure in firm offer announcement 2.
+Method of disclosure 3.
+Contents of announcement 4.
+Letters of intent procured prior to the D19

+Method of disclosure Contents of announcement Letters of intent procured prior to the

-3. Contents of announcement D20
+Contents of announcement Letters of intent procured prior to the D19

 4. Letters of intent procured prior to the

+D20

-commencement of the offer period D20
+commencement of the offer period

+D20

-2.11 Distribution of announcements to shareholders, employee representatives (or employees) and
+2.11 Distribution of announcements to shareholders,

+employee representatives (or employees) and

 pension scheme trustees D20

 Notes on Rule 2.11

-Where a circular summarising an announcement made under Rule 2.7 is sent D22
+1. Where a circular summarising an announcement

+made under Rule 2.7 is sent D22

-Shareholders, persons with information rights and employee representatives (or employees)
+2. Shareholders, persons with information rights

+and employee representatives (or employees)
-outside the UK, the Channel Islands and

-the Isle of Man D22
+outside the EEA D22

-3. Holders of convertible securities, options or DLL
+3. Holders of convertible securities, options or

 subscription rights D22

 RULE 3.
 INDEPENDENT ADVICE D23

 3.1 Board of the offeree company D23

-3.1 Notes on Rule 3.1 D23
+Notes on Rule 3.1

-1. Management buy-outs and offers by controllers D23
+Management buy-outs and offers by controllers D23

-2. When there is uncertainty about financial 020
+2. When there is uncertainty about financial

 information D23

-3. Where the independent adviser is unable to advise 020
+3. Where the independent adviser is unable to advise ;

 whether the financial terms of the offer are fair

 and reasonable D23

 3.2 Board of an offeror company D23

-3.2 Notes on Rule 3.2 D23
+Notes on Rule 3.2

 1. General D24

 2. Conflicts of interest D24

-0.0

 3.3 Disqualified advisers D24

 Notes on Rule 3.3

 1. Independence of adviser D24

 2. Investment trusts D24

 3. Success fees D25